Why should you get involved?

 - Dispatch an ambulance if your condition is an emergency.

 We sought your views by way of our survey from May and visited a number of locations across Surrey during June and July to listen to opinion and feedback of the current service and what our population would like to change should they have the opportunity to do so.
 Our survey has now closed.
-We will provide updated information on our findings once a full analysis has been undertaken.
-We anticipate this is likely to be available at the end of August 2017.
+A report on our findings is available here.

 These documents can be provided in accessible formats upon request.